 Important notes for fog growth:

-- As with any growth in a detached matrix, there is also a need for poppyonica Full feed Of fertilizers.
+- As with any growth in a detached substrate, there is also a need for poppyonica Full feed Of fertilizers.

 - An increase in such a system may be particularly problematic and sensitive during the summer or in extreme heat conditions that may affect the temperature of the irrigation solution and the root environment.